deyn29/FinalsWebDev/README.md

     ```sh
     node server.js
     ```
-4. Open a web browser and go to `http://localhost:8080`.
+4. Open a web browser and go to `http://localhost:8080`. if doesn't work open index.html

 ### Usage
 - Enter the name of a city in the search box and click the search button or press the Enter key to see detailed weather information for the city.